HEAT PUMP

 The acoustic performance varies according to the power of the chosen model and the temperatures at which the measurements are taken.
 Viessmann indicates data for air at 7°C outside and hot water outlet at 55°C.

-The sound power figures are around 57 - 58 dBA, which should make it possible (depending on installation on a facade, in a corner or in a free field) to go below the 45dBA residential noise level authorized by law.
-The noise circle form will enable you to calculate exactly this figure for your specific case.
+The sound power data is around 57 - 58 dBA.
+This should allow (depending on the installation in front, in a corner or in free field) to go under the 45dBA in residential that the law allows.
+The noise circle form will allow you to calculate exactly this data for your specific case.

-On paper, the Viessmann model seems a little noisier than a NIBE, for example, but it's not far off.
+On paper, the Viessmann model seems a bit noisier than a NIBE for example, but it is not far off.

 Starting current

-For models 201.A04 to 201.A16, the starting current remains moderate at 15A.
-This means you won't have to worry about modifying your switchboard with your electricity supplier.
-Most electrical panels are rated at 20A or 25A.
-And that's just as well, because the operation can be costly and surprising if you haven't planned for it.
+For models 201.A04 to 201.A16, the starting current remains moderate since it is 15A.
+This will allow you to forget any concern about modifying your electrical panel with your electricity supplier.
+Most electrical panels are 20A or 25A.
+And that's good because the operation can be expensive and surprising if you haven't planned it.

 The 400V 3-phase models also have a 15A compressor starting current.